tylerthomasallen/docs/src/pages/dashboard/unified-analytics.md

 ### Journeys

-Journeys data will line up to what's viewed on Source Analytics.
+Journeys data has also changed substantially.
+Previously, Journeys only included paid Journeys.
+Now it includes all of our Web SDK's web-to-app offerings.
+So it also includes analytics from the .banner() and .deepview() functions.

 ### Universal Ads

 Universal Ads were introduced using the new Analytics platform, so there is no expected change.
+The data is unique as well, and can be exported.

 ## Changes to exported data